 NTC offers small class sizes, with classes ranging from 5 to 35 students.
 Most classes run in a weekly format (usually Monday to Wednesday), and are complemented by one-week intensive sessions in September, January and May at our Manchester campus.

 Teaching methods include lectures, seminars and class discussions, oral presentations, group work, individual tutorials, directed reading, placement learning, case studies, individual supervision, and student-led seminars.
-Placement experiences are integral and contribute to this programme and are supported by our wonderful Placement Managers in Manchester and Glasgow.
+Placement experiences are integral and contribute to this programme and are supported by our wonderful Placement Managers.

 Students will receive a minimum of 240 (including placement) credits while on this course.